- European Union Legislation

 Germany is a bike-friendly country.
 It pays special attention to the roads and conditions of all cyclists, providing them with the best possible way to get from one place to another safely.
 German citizens have almost completely changed their way of life when it comes to commuting to and from get off work.
 Using a car is almost a last resort.
 Bicycles and e-bikes have become more popular during the pandemic, leading to a surge in sales and demand.
 All of this has sparked a need for regulation of German bicycle law.

 Tourists in Germany often want to get on their bikes, electric bikes or folding bikes and get into traffic.
 However, certain laws apply to bicycles and e-bikes in Germany that all current and future cyclists need to know about.
-Many laws also apply to e-bikes, as some e-bike types may fall into the bicycle category.
+Many laws also apply to e-bikes, as some electric bike types may fall into the bicycle category.

 German Laws for Cycling